Criminology and Law Studies Major

-Marquette’s competitive internship program offers our criminology majors experiences in Milwaukee-area law enforcement agencies, correctional settings, court offices and legal research bureaus.
+Marquette’s competitive internship program offers our criminology and law studies majors hands-on and real-world experiences in Milwaukee-area law enforcement agencies, correctional settings, court offices and legal research bureaus.

 Learn from the pros.

-Your courses will be taught by some of the nation’s leading criminology scholars and field professionals.
-They have distinguished themselves in their fields, and their expertise has been sought by print and broadcast media, including national programs such as NBC’s Dateline.
+Your courses will be taught by some of the nation’s leading criminology and law studies scholars and field professionals.
+They have distinguished themselves in their fields, and their expertise has been sought by print and broadcast media, including TIME Magazine, NPR and Newsweek.

 Thinking about law school?

-When you combine the legal foundations of the criminology major with anthropology, history, philosophy or sociology, you will be well-equipped with the intellectual tools you’ll need for law school.
+When you combine the legal foundations of the criminology and law studies major with anthropology, history, philosophy, sociology, social welfare and justice or political science, you will be well-equipped with the intellectual tools you’ll need to put to use in law school.

 Join the Criminology and Law Society and you’ll have many opportunities to meet with speakers from the FBI, local law enforcement and the district attorney’s office and the fields of forensic science and probation and parole.